awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

 #### 1.2.2 Deploy _west_ S3 bucket

 1. It is recommended that you deploy the _west_ s3 bucket in the **Oregon** region for this lab.
 This region is also known as **us-west-2**.
+      * Use the drop-down to select this region
       ![SelectOregon](Images/SelectOregon.png)
       * If you choose to use a different region, you will need to ensure future steps are consistent with your region choice.

 1. On the AWS Console go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation)
-1. Create a CloudFormation stack (with new resources) by uploading this CloudFormation Template file
+1. Create a CloudFormation stack (with new resources) using the _same_ CloudFormation Template file as before, and the **Upload a template file** option.
 1. For **Stack name** use **`S3-CRR-lab-west`**
 1. Under **Parameters** enter a **NamingPrefix**
       * You must use the _same_ value as you did previously
-      * This will be used to name your S3 buckets
-      * It must be string consisting of lowercase letters or numbers between three and 63 characters long
 1. Click **Next** until the last page
 1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**
 1. Click **Create stack**